 Purchasing additional insurance policies, such as flood insurance and water backup coverage, can add extra protection against water damage.

-Flood insurance is offered as a separate policy.
+Flood insurance coverage is offered as a separate policy.
 This covers many flooding events that happen from natural disasters like heavy rains.
 Flood insurance is usually required by mortgage companies if a home is in a high-risk flood zone.
 However, even areas that are not deemed to be high risk could experience flooding conditions if severe weather hits, making flood insurance a good consideration for most homeowners.
 It’s easy to purchase, but it does often come with a 30-day waiting period before coverage takes effect to prevent people from purchasing it only when there are flood conditions.
-Read more about the best flood insurance companies to determine which is the best choice for you.
+Homeowners will want to read more about the best flood insurance companies to determine which is the best choice for them.

 Homeowners insurance usually won’t repair or replace the source of the water damage, so a home warranty can help cover these costs.

 Another point to keep in mind is that homeowners insurance only covers what has been damaged by the water, such as the structure itself or personal possessions.
 That leaves homeowners with the responsibility of replacing whatever caused the water damage.
 For instance, if a water heater broke suddenly and accidentally, then the homeowner would have to replace that water heater or pay the bill to get it repaired.
 So the answer to the question “Does homeowners insurance cover pipe replacement?” is likely no. A water damage insurance claim only covers the dwelling and personal possessions, not the item that caused the damage.